Includes information on business customs, travel advisory, visa requirements, and other aspects of international travel.

 Filipino/Tagalog is the official national language, although over 100 languages and dialects are spoken throughout the Philippines.
 English is widely spoken and is the primary language in business communication.

-It is common to hear Filipinos use a mixture of English and Filipino/Tagalog words or phrases, known as "Taglish", in their everyday conversations.
-A steadily dwindling minority still speak Spanish, which had at one time been an official language.
+It is common to hear Filipinos use a mixture of English and Filipino/Tagalog words or phrases, known as “Taglish”, in their everyday conversations.
+Only a small number of Filipinos can speak Spanish which had at one time been an official language.
 In provinces where Filipino is not the lingua franca, primary educational instruction is conducted in vernacular languages.

 Major cities in the Philippines have modern and well-equipped hospitals and medical facilities that meet the general healthcare needs of business travelers.
 Many of them are Joint Commission International (JCI) - approved (medical facilities) or are in the process of obtaining JCI approval.
 These hospitals employ excellent medical staff, some of whom are U.S. Board Certified.
 The number of nurses and other medical staff are sometimes inadequate as the Philippines loses healthcare professionals who leave the country to seek better employment opportunities abroad.